(Full time) 2022 start

 Additional cost information

 There may be additional costs related to your course or programme of study, or related to being a student at the University of Leeds.
-Read more about additional costs.
+Read more on our living costs and budgeting page.

 Scholarships and financial support

-Leeds University Business School is offering more than 50 half fee Excellence Scholarships to UK and international students starting one of our Masters courses in 2022.
-These scholarships will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.
+We’re offering up to 50 Business School Excellence Scholarships to UK and International students starting one of our Masters courses in 2024.
+These scholarships offer a 50% fee reduction and will be awarded to particularly deserving applicants who demonstrate excellent academic, professional and personal achievements.

 Career opportunities

-Previous graduates have gone on to secure employment with a range of organisations including Allianz (London), AstraZeneca, Barclays, CITIC Group, Deloitte, Gaz de France, KPMG, PricewaterhouseCoopersand the UK Government Actuary’s Department.
+Previous graduates have gone on to secure employment with a range of organisations, including Allianz (London), AstraZeneca, Barclays, CITIC Group, Deloitte, Gaz de France, KPMG, PricewaterhouseCoopers and the UK Government Actuary’s Department.

 Careers support